-The Federation holds an annual weekend conference every year.
 The 2017 conference ‘Write Around the World: Broadening Horizons’ took place in Reading from Friday 7th to Sunday 9th April 2017 at The Oratory School.

 2015 – 2017 UK Children’s Laureate Chris Riddell, historian and TV presenter Lucy Worsley, children’s authors D J Brazier, Caighlan Smith, Jo Cotterill and Jon Walter, performance poet A.F.
 Harrold and writer, editor and translator Daniel Hahn.
 Latest confirmations include Nick Denchfield, Wendy Cooling, Giancarlo Gemin, Martin Brown, Bev Humphrey, Margaret Bateson-Hill, Kes Gray with Rachel Bright, Emma Shoard with Barrington Stoke’s Bucket List, Cas Lester, Petr Horacek, Nicola Davies and a small publisher panel with Alanna Books and Book Island.

 Read more about the event on the Federation website.

 Committee Members: Jackie Holderness, Moira da Costa and Louise Stothard attended the 2016 Conference and had a fascinating time listening to authors, illustrators and other book lovers at lectures and the frequent meal stops.
 Here are a few pictures of the event:

 This was my first national Federation Conference but I hope it won’t be the last because we had a wonderful time with sparkling, inspirational speakers, generous and enthusiastic publishers and plenty of free books and materials.
 The three days were intensively packed with authors and poets, illustrators and critics, exhibitions, publishers’ stands, interactive sessions, thought-provoking seminars, discussion panels, great company, and plenty of good food, cocktails and cupcakes!